manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

 private var recording: This value tells the script if the mic is streaming or not.

-private var ListenerDistance: this value works together with VolumeFallOff to create the correct volume drop if the MicController source is farther away
-							  from the listerener.
-private var ListenerPosition: this value works with PanThreshold to place the audio in the correct speaker.

 private var focused:  Here we have a very important piece, with this the MicController can detect if the application is in use or not.
 If not
 					  it will stop the stream when the application is not in use and restart/initialize the microphone when the aplication is back in use.